 The basis of all backup plans revolves around the 3-2-1 rule.

 That means 3 copies of your data, consisting of:

 - 2 of the copies are on different devices on-site

 - 1 copy is ‘off-site’

-Thesis.docx exists on your computer, on your external backup drive, and on a cloud drive (gdrive, onedrive etc).
+Thesis.docx exists on your computer, on another computer or external backup drive, and on a cloud drive (Google Drive, OneDrive etc).
 How far you want to go with this rule is part of your planning.